 As there are no transaction fees, you can efficiently send as little as one IOTA, which is currently worth $0.0000016 to anyone.

-While this is not the case with other blockchains, they can have transaction fees.
+While it is not the case with other blockchains, they can have transaction fees.

 For instance, late last year, if you wanted your bitcoin transaction within 24 hours, it would cost around $20 worth of transaction fees during peak load.
 Thus, bringing us to the next time.

-One of the fundamental bottlenecks for most of the blockchains is the issue of Scalability.
+One of the fundamental bottlenecks for most blockchains is the issue of scalability.
 Normal blockchains consume a lot of time to achieve consensus by building new blocks.

-For instance, Bitcoin blockchain can handle 3 to 4 transactions per second, Ethereum, around 15-20.
+For instance, the Bitcoin blockchain can handle 7 transactions per second, and Ethereum, around 20.
 But, Tangle is experiencing huge transaction spikes, in hundreds per second.

 Not only this but it can theoretically scale infinitely as the larger the number of devices writing data the faster the network becomes.

-The basic concept of Tangle technology is to enable devices having the low computing power, like a toaster, to write data to the Tangle.
+Tangle technology enables devices having low computing power, like a toaster, to write data to the Tangle.
 And therefore, perform PoW in less time.

-IOTA offer you the ability to sell data by providing people with the ability to subscribe to that data for a few bucks.
-It makes it a powerful concept, provided that one of the limiting factors for AI and Machine Learning is access to quality data.
+IOTA offers you the ability to sell data.
+It provides people with the ability to subscribe to that data for a few bucks.